g-leech/argmin-gravitas/_posts/2025-11-09-paper-ai-tigers.markdown

 	<div>
 		Here's a <a href="https://colab.research.google.com/drive/1EJ5hM314lOAiX3ayLoU5V-sPoJNuXTNt?usp=sharing">Colab</a> with everything except the actual execution of my silly manual Kimi 1.5 run.<br><br>
 		<!--  -->
-		First, test for an obvious confounder: check if the 2025 AIME exam was around as hard as 2024's (answer: yes; in fact humans did 4% better in 2025).<br><br>
+		First, test for an obvious confounder: check if the 2025 AIME exam was around as hard as 2024's (answer: yes; in fact humans did 4% better in 2025).
+(TODO: check if 2025 had more combinatorics, which AI struggles with.)<br><br>
 		(To be strict we should limit this to models which finished training before 12th February 2025, when the questions were released.
 But as you see we don't need to, it's a very clear result anyway.)<br><br>
 		The eval harness is too sensitive to use one setting.
 I found three comparisons of AIME 2024 and AIME 2025 by three different groups, <a href="https://artificialanalysis.ai/evaluations/aime-2025">Artificial</a> <a href="https://web.archive.org/web/20250723015603/https://artificialanalysis.ai/evaluations/aime-2024">Analysis</a>, <a href="https://github.com/GAIR-NLP/AIME-Preview">GAIR</a>, and <a href="https://www.vals.ai/benchmarks/aime">Vals</a>. <br><br>
 		(I also wasted ages manually evaluating a missing model, Kimi 1.5.
 It dropped 75%, the most of any model, but it's only avg@2 and I couldn't control reasoning length or temperature.)<br><br>